Nutty

 General Investment Account (GIA)

-They call this a ‘trading account’, and it’s your standard account with no tax-free benefits.
-If you make a profit over £6,000 per year, from all of your investments wherever they might be (not within an ISA or pension), you’ll pay Capital Gains Tax.
+A General Investment Account, also called a ‘trading account’, is a standard investing account with no tax-free benefits.
+If you make £3,000 per year in profits, from all of your investments wherever they might be (not within an ISA or pension), you’ll pay Capital Gains Tax.
 Don’t be put off though, you’re still making profit!

 Stocks & Shares ISA